The Do’s and Don’ts of Enterprise Metrics

 What gets measured gets treasured; especially, when it is linked to things people care about such as compensation, promotions, recognition, and survival.
 It’s also the case that “garbage in, garbage out” is truer than ever, abetted by a combination of glitzy ready-to-use software and leaders whose deep knowledge of enterprise metrics is limited.
 As a result, too many leadership teams shift their focus away from measuring what is critical to what is easily quantifiable and rewarded.
 This certainly is the case in the restaurant industry and the critical determinant of a consistent guest experience; namely, employee turnover.

 One of the authors has been in and around the restaurant industry for more than forty years.
-In that time, he has seen very little progress made in terms of appreciating, measuring, and managing the effects of employee turnover on restaurant success.
+In that time, he has seen very little progress made in terms of appreciating, measuring, and managing the effects of employee turnover in the service industry (retail, frontline healthcare, transportation, and restaurants/foodservice to name a few) success.
 One reason for this omission is pretty straight forward: employee retention is a complex phenomenon with many nuances.
 For example, there is controllable and uncontrollable turnover, the psychology and economics of turnover, and the challenge of accurately measuring it.
 A more telling reason, however, is that high employee turnover has historically been accepted within the industry as a cost of doing business that has to be endured rather than solved.
 In short, why manage something that is largely unmanageable and appears nowhere on a restaurant’s Profit and Loss Statement?
 In our view, acceptance is the cause of ignorance.

 Current industry trade publications and associations are reporting hourly turnover rates of 75%, with some industry segments being higher and other segments being lower.
 Judging simply from the numbers, you might be inclined to conclude that high employee turnover is a characteristic of the restaurant industry.
 When employee turnover is measured as one employee discontinuing employment at a restaurant, that number makes sense.
 However, if you look at the number from a leadership perspective, it grossly understates the “stickiness” or retention of employees within the industry: Management and hourly employees tend to quit one restaurant, only to immediately go to work for another.
 That is, while they may leave a single restaurant in large numbers, they do not leave the industry itself.
 In consequence, the industry turnover rate is much lower than you might think; perhaps on the order of 20-30 percent.
 That number makes the restaurant industry comparable to many other industries.
 The industry is a reasonably stable employment platform characterized by lots of employee churn or movement for one restaurant employer to another and, thereby, creating an opportunity for the savvy leader.